bloodycop7/ixehl2rp/README.md

 **Thanks to all contributors who have submitted pull requests to improve this project!**
 **IMPORTANT**
-- localPlayer is cached Clientside, do not use LocalPlayer()!
-- scrW is cached Clientside, do not use ScrW()!
-- scrH is cached Clientside, do not use ScrH()!
 - The schema does not use ply:IsCombine(), use Schema:IsCombine(ply) instead!
 (Look at sh_schema to look at more code.)

 # Plugins